 ABBA didn’t yet have a name when they released their debut album – it was credited to Björn & Benny, Agnetha & Frida.
 Despite the group’s collective talents, they hadn’t figured out their act – the men sing more often than on subsequent releases, and they try everything from country on ‘He Is Your Brother’ to a show tune on ‘I Am Just A Girl’.
 The single ‘Ring Ring’ was a minor hit, but it’s primitive compared to later triumphs.

 The title track of Waterloo famously won ABBA the Eurovision Song Contest, and it’s their first classic song.
 But like Ring Ring, Waterloo is the inconsistent output of a group searching for its identity.
-There’s oddball material like the reggae of ‘Sitting In A Palm Tree’ and the glam of ‘King Kong Song’.
-The minor hit ‘Honey Honey’ is pretty, but ABBA would shortly release much stronger albums.
+There’s oddball material like the reggae of ‘Sitting In A Palm Tree’ and the glam rock of ‘King Kong Song’.
+The minor hit ‘Honey Honey’ is pretty, but ABBA would release much stronger albums as they grew artistically.

 It’s unprecedented for a major group to release a new album after more than half a lifetime away.
 To ABBA’s credit, Voyage is a dignified return; it follows the ABBA formula of catchy songs with dark undercurrents and it doesn’t chase trendy sounds.
 It’s often more kitsch than their 1970s heyday; ‘Ode to Freedom’, ‘Bumblebee’ and the children’s choir of ‘Little Things’ all could have come from stage musicals.
 But there’s some genuinely strong material – ‘Don’t Shut Me Down’ is propulsive, the 1970s leftover ‘Just A Notion’ is a worthy addition to their stellar catalogue, and ‘Keep An Eye On Dan’ is fascinating.
 Despite the impressive achievement of creating a worthy comeback after so long away, Voyage still ranks in the lower half of ABBA’s discography.

-ABBA started to hit their peak with their third album – Ulvaeus later said that “ABBA found its identity as a pop group with the release of “SOS””.
+ABBA started to hit their stride with their third album.
+Ulvaeus later stated that “ABBA found its identity as a pop group with the release of “SOS””.
 ‘SOS’ wasn’t the only hit from ABBA – there’s also ‘Mamma Mia’ and ‘I Do, I Do, I Do, I Do, I Do’, while the forgotten glam of ‘So Long’ was actually the first single released from the record.
-There are still some awkward moments, like another venture into reggae on ‘Tropical Loveland’, but it just about sustains its momentum for a full album.
+There are still some awkward moments, like another venture into reggae on ‘Tropical Loveland’, but ABBA just about sustains momentum for a full album.

 ABBA embraced disco on their sixth album – the title track and ‘Angeleyes’ followed The Bee Gees onto the dance floor.
-It’s not all disco – there’s the torch song ‘I Have A Dream’, while ‘Does Your Mother Know’ is the only ABBA hit to feature the vocals of Ulvaeus.
+Voulez Vous isn’t all disco – there’s the torch song ‘I Have A Dream’, while ‘Does Your Mother Know’ is the only ABBA hit to feature the vocals of Ulvaeus.
 Best of all is ‘Chiquitita’, a ballad with an arrangement inspired by Simon & Garfunkel’s ‘El Condor Pasa’ that showcases the gorgeous vocals of Fältskog and Lyngstad.

 #3 Super Trouper

 The cheeriness of Voulez-Vous largely concealed the issues within the ABBA camp.
 On Super Trouper, however, the sadness of Agnetha and Ulvaeus’ divorce is reflected in ‘The Winner Takes It All’.
-Super Trouper often comes across as an improved version of Voulez-Vous – ‘Lay All Your Love On Me’ is a great dance floor filler, and ‘Our Last Summer’ is a stronger ballad than anything on Voulez-Vous.
+Super Trouper is like a refined version of Voulez-Vous – ‘Lay All Your Love On Me’ is a great dance floor filler, and ‘Our Last Summer’ is a stronger ballad than anything on the previous record.
 The synth-pop of ‘Me And I’ is one of ABBA’s best deep cuts – it should have been a hit single.

 #2 ABBA: The Album